- HPV can be passed on through sex and any skin-to-skin contact with the genital area.

 Most strains of HPV do not cause obvious symptoms, so people may not realise they have the infection.

-In women, warts may appear on the inside or outside of the vagina, on the neck of the cervix, in or around the anus and on the thighs.
-In men, warts may appear on the tip or shaft of the penis, in or around the anus, on the scrotum or the urethra.
+Warts may appear on the inside or outside of the vagina, on the neck of the cervix, in or around the anus and on the thighs.
+Genital warts may also appear on the tip or shaft of the penis, on the scrotum or on the urethra.

 For women, cervical screening (a smear test) is used to detect pre-cancerous cellular changes called dysplasia early, before cancer develops.
 A small sample of cells from the cervix are examined under a microscope, to see if there are any changes in the cells which suggest a risk of cervical cancer developing in the future.

 HIV-positive women are recommended to have cervical screening when they are first diagnosed with HIV, six months later, and then at least once a year.
 Trans men who have had a total hysterectomy to remove their cervix do not need cervical screening.

 The value of regular screening of the anal canal for pre-cancerous cells is less clear, and it is not currently recommended as standard, although some clinics offer it.
 You may want to ask about screening, especially if you have already had anal warts.

 Genital warts are diagnosed by visual and manual examination of the genital and anal area.